MinecraftOmega/OmegaConfig/README.md

 - Add an event firing for field updates
 - Serializer/Deserializer registration
 - Custom Field registration
-- ConfigFixers registration (fixes old config fields into the new spec)
+- ConfigFixers registration (fixes old spec fields into the new spec)

 ## Basics on coding this library
 - Spec can be defined using annotations or spec builder + fields.